The Artists: Ken and Beate Arnopole

 After showing Dietrich a sample of one of the first pieces he was delighted what he saw and it was decided that the time was right to produce the envisioned Jewelry with Dietrich's art and to introduce it to the public.
 Dietrich Varez exclusively licensed his artwork to Ken and Beate Arnopole to produce jewelry, which will include solid bronze, copper, silver, gold, and gold-plated creations.
 Soon they will also produce special home accents, so sign up on the mailing list, and you will be kept up to date on all the new things as they are created.

-Why produce the Art in Bronze & Copper?
+Why produce the Art in Silver & 24K Gold Vermeil?

 It is important to Ken and Bea to create wearable art that is affordable, just like Dietrich always wanted to sell his prints as reasonable as possible.
-Sterlign Silver, Vermeil, and special items in 24K gold are also offered, but the Bronze edition of the wearable art provides a more reasonable version to purchase.
-He wanted his prints to be able to be in your Mom’s house and in his mom’s house, not just the rich and famous that will store their expensive artwork away in a vault.
-Just like the new Bronze and Copper Jewelry is wearable art to be worn, not to be stored away.
-Bronze and Copper are durable metals yet a fraction of the cost compared to todays record high gold prices.
-However, as each piece is handmade there is a big value added to the cost of material itself, so handmade wearable art in Bronze is not to be confused with mass-produced bronze trinkets, the same as artist bronze sculptures or hand painted paintings are not priced on their materials alone.
+Sterling Silver and 24K Gold Vermeil are a lot more affordble than 14K or 18K Gold, an hence more people would be able to afford this special "Wearable Art".
+However, 14K and 18K Gold designs can be fabricated upon request.
+Dietrich wanted his prints to be able to be in your Mom’s house and in his mom’s house, not just the rich and famous that will store their expensive artwork away in a vault.
+Just like the new Silver and Vermeil Jewelry is wearable art to be worn, not to be stored away.
+Sterling Silver is a durable metal, yet a fraction of the cost compared to todays record high gold prices.
+Each piece is handmade, so there is a big value added to the cost of material itself, so handmade wearable art in Sterling Silver is not to be confused with mass-produced Silver trinkets, the same as artist sculptures or paintings are not priced on their materials alone.

-Ken and Bea are extremely proud of being able to work with Dietrich Varez and to create jewelry with his artwork.
+Ken and Bea are extremely proud of being able to work with Dietrich Varez and colaborate with him to create jewelry inspired by his artwork.
 In the process they learned the stories behind each of his prints and now have an even bigger admiration for each block print he created, and are extremely excited to share their creations with the rest of the world.

 Like two peas in a pod, this is a collaboration that was meant to be… it just took time to happen, but good things sometimes move slow..specially in Hawaii .. but when they do.. it is amazing.!